 Our Population Interests

 In recognition of the 25th Anniversary of the Americans with Disabilities Act in 2015, Kessler Foundation is encouraging any organization that focus on employment and disability to apply for funding.
 We strongly believe that through investing and promoting employment models that are inclusive, all individuals with disabilities gain economic stability and security.

 Who Can Apply

-Nonprofit organizations serving New Jersey residents that are tax-exempt according to the Internal Revenue Code may apply for a Community Employment Grant.
+Nonprofit organizations that serve New Jersey residents and are tax-exempt according to the Internal Revenue Code may apply for a Community Employment Grant.
 This includes nonprofit organizations, public/private schools and public institutions.
 We will accept applications from non-NJ based groups as long as the proposed grant projects are based in NJ and serve NJ residents.
 Kessler Foundation will not fund projects that discriminate in hiring staff or providing services on the basis of race, gender, religion, marital status, sexual orientation, age, or national origin.
-Please note: Any organization awarded a Community Employment Grant for the past three (3) consecutive years is not eligible to apply for this program.
+Organizations employing a large number of staff members self-identifying as having a disability will be scored higher.

 For this program, our primary target service area is New Jersey.

 Kessler Foundation * 300 Executive Drive * Suite 70* West Orange, NJ 07052 *